Mariners vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 16 doubles, two triples, seven home runs, 15 walks and 32 RBI (54 total hits).
-He has swiped seven bases.
+- Reynolds has 54 hits with 16 doubles, two triples, seven home runs, 16 walks and 32 RBI.
+He's also stolen seven bases.

 Reynolds Recent Games